ircv3/ircv3-specifications/CONTRIBUTING.md

 ### Existing Implementations

 If a feature specifies capabilities that already exist in the IRC ecosystem, such as [`monitor`](http://ircv3.net/specs/core/monitor-3.2.html), it should be ensured that any proposal of this type is backwards-compatible with existing implementations.

+## Ratifying Feature Proposals

+Before being ratified as a published IRCv3 standard, feature proposals must satisfy further requirements.
+These requirements are intended to ensure the specifications we publish have been tested to a sufficient degree and that they are implementable by real networks and clients without any major bugs or oversights.

+These requirements include:

+* At least two server (or one bouncer, in the case of specifications specifically intended for IRC bouncers) implementations.
+* At least one client implementation.
+* Stakeholders of the Working Group to have looked over and approved the proposal.